Back

 Dying to schedule your classes??
 Of course you are!
 Students will meet with their academic advisor during Summer Orientation.
 Summer Orientation is planned to occur in-person and space is limited for each date, so don't wait to RSVP!

 Registration is LIVE for Summer Orientation.
 Click here to RSVP today.
-Transfer Summer Orientation dates are:

 Complete the New Student Online Experience (NSOE)